Liza Rankin: District 1 School Board Director

 - Special Education and Racial Equity is the condition that would be achieved if one's racial More,

 - Equitable Community Engagement, and

 - Safe, Welcoming, Inclusive Schools.

-Born and raised in Seattle, she lives now in the Lake City area with her husband, two sons who attend Seattle Public Schools, two dogs, cats, and a near-constant stream of foster dogs.
+Director Rankin now lives in the Lake City area with her husband, two sons who attend Seattle Public Schools, two dogs, cats, and a near-constant stream of foster dogs.